atrocore/atrocore/docs/09.installation-and-maintenance/05.maintenance/index.md

 }
 ```

-After modifying the file, run update from the `Administration / Modules` page again.
+After modifying the file, run update from the `Administration > Maintenance > Updates & Modules` page again.

 !!!
 This configuration is intended only as a temporary workaround for upgrading from old system versions.